shahhh-z/Tic-Tac-Toe/README.md

 Extract the images in other_provided_files.zip and place them in the project folder (the parent folder of the src folder).

 Provide 3 positive integer arguments to the Play.java file.
-The first argument is the size of the square board, the second argument is the number of adjacent tiles needed to win a game (height of the game tree), the third argument is the depth of the game-tree to be explored (difficulty).
+The first argument is the size of the square board, the second argument is the number of adjacent tiles needed to win a game, the third argument is the depth of the game-tree to be explored.
 The game tree is a tree of all possible outcomes of the game and the computer explores it to see what is the best move to make.
-Careful when passing arguments since larger values for height and depth can result in the program taking extremely long to run.
+If the depth of the game tree is greater, than the difficulty of the game will be greater as well since the computer can explore more potential outcomes.
+Careful when passing arguments since larger values for length and depth can result in the program taking extremely long to run.
 I suggest passing the arguments "3 3 2" to the file.

 Run the Play.java file and play the tic-tac-toe game that pops up.
 Follow the instructions in the CLI once you're done.